 Another very common oral surgery is a tooth extraction.
 Some don’t even consider this a full “surgery” because generally the patient is not put completely under anesthesia and instead just uses a little bit of “laughing gas” during the procedure.
-Tooth extraction is very common for both kids and adults to make room in the mouth for incoming teeth or upcoming procedures.
+Tooth extraction is very common in both pediatric dentistry and adult dentistry to make room in the mouth for incoming teeth or upcoming procedures.

 Although the human body can do amazing things, it cannot produce replacement teeth once you lose your adult teeth.
 We are born with all the natural teeth we will ever have.
 Dental implants are the only way to replace missing teeth that look, feel, and function just like natural teeth.
 A dental implant could be for one tooth, or several teeth.
 Dental implants work just as well (and sometimes even better) than your natural teeth.

 In some cases, the jawbone isn’t strong enough to support a dental implant.
 When that happens, bone grafting is used to actually transplant bone into the jaw and create a strong foundation for the dental implant.